-Essex Cultural Diversity Project organised a special Windrush Day Event, taking place in Chelmsford.
+Essex Cultural Diversity Project organised a special Windrush Day Event, which took place at the Essex Record Office in Chelmsford.
 The day talked about issues surrounding the Windrush, as well as celebrating Afro-Caribbean culture, with food, music, dance, art and literature.

 The day was hosted by our compere, Lawrence Walker, Chair of Black History Month (Colchester).
 There was live music with Phase 5 Steelpan Band and Gary ST Cordicie, Afro-Caribbean food from Jerk Station, a family drop-in workshop with award winning British/Trinidadian artist John Lyons, and a pop-up exhibition that will tour throughout Essex.